 You will lie on a table.
 The table will be circled by a large doughnut-shaped structure with an opening in its middle.
 The table will move you in and out of the opening.
 You will be asked to hold your breath.
 The X-rays are picked up on a scanner and shown on a computer screen.
 The scan is painless.

 You will be given a special contrast (dye) that will be injected into your bloodstream.
 The contrast will help your kidney show up better on the CT scan.
 You may feel a warmth or flushing right after the contrast is injected.

-Allina Patient Education, Kidney Transplant Information for Recipients and Donors, renal_ahc_93498
+Allina Health Patient Education, Kidney Transplant Information for Recipients and Donors, renal_ahc_93498